seriquynh/handbook/LPI1/3-Life-in-command-line.md

 NTP synchronized: no
  RTC in local TZ: no
       DST active: n/a
 # Show all available timeszones.
+(See /usr/share/zoneinfo)
 timedatectl list-timezones
 # Set timezone.
 timedatectl set-timezone "Asia/Ho_Chi_Minh"